Mary Gartside: Review and commentary

 One of the first scholars to have referenced and discussed her was Frederic Schmid in his book The Practice of Painting (London: Faber and Faber, 1948) and a related essay.
 Her work has recently been discussed by scholars such as Ian C. Bristow, Ann Bermingham, Martin Kemp, Jean-Jacques Rosat and Raphael Rosenberg.

+Gartside is the subject of a poem by Amy Clampitt, entitled Balms, that appeared in the November 1980 issue of Poetry.

 In 2013, a copy of An Essay on Light and Shade, on Colours, and on Composition in General was included in the exhibition Regency Colour and Beyond, 1785-1850 at the Royal Pavilion in Brighton.
 Mary Gartside was the focus of a research project, led by Alexandra Loske at the Centre for Life History and Life Writing Research at the University of Sussex about women in colour history.
 In January 2024, a monograph on Gartside, with focus on the so-called "Barrow copy" of her Essay on Light and Shade was published, Mary Gartside, c.1755-1819: Abstract Visions of Colour.